ilianayor/web-scraper/README.md

-# web-scraping
+# web-scraper

-A simple Python web scraper that extracts public information about the largest companies in Europe by revenue from Wikipedia and exports the data to a CSV file for easy analysis.
+A simple Python web scraper using Beautiful Soup to extract public information about the largest companies in Europe by revenue from Wikipedia and export the data to a CSV file.